1. A complete change of physical form or substance.

 This has been one of my favourite mental exercises all my life.
 (The other one is why we use only a small percentage of our brain?)
 The fact is, all the cells of our body are replaced in a seven years cycle.

 Every seven years our body is renewed, so to speak.
-Why, I ask you, are the cells replaced by a copy of its diseased, dysfunctional, aged cell, and not by a blueprint of its original, perfect state?
+Why… I ask you, are the cells replaced by a copy of its diseased, dysfunctional, aged cell, and not by one of its original, perfect state?

-If a worn part in a machine needs replacing, I manufacture the new part according to its original drawings.
-Why would I replace it with a part manufactured as a copy of the worn part?
+If a worn component of a machine needs replacing, I produce the new piece according to its original drawings.
+Why would I replace it with a part manufactured as a copy of the worn, damaged part?

 It would be much more difficult, and more so, what would be the point of this?
 You tell me.
 I have thought about it almost all my life.

 Back to before the sidetrack: every now and then foreign cells enter in our body.
-If the battle is strong, we get ill.
-It appears but one never really recovers.
-Consequently, the body weakens, our resilience fades and we fall sick more often.
+If the battle is intense, we get ill.
+We heal again, but it appears that one never recovers completely.
+Consequently, the body weakens with the number of assaults, our resilience fades and we fall sick more often.
+No battle can really be won, the victor does not loose necessarily less, he only does not give up, first.

 The illnesses cause more severe damages.
 Organs’ function and capacity are reduced and die; there are dead parts within a living body.
 The decline accelerates.

-I am repeating the important phrases pertaining to the caterpillar, slightly modified for human beings:
+I am repeating the crucial phases concerning the caterpillar, slightly modified for human beings:

 1. Foreign cells grow in my animal body